Drive sales on autopilot with ecommerce-focused features

 Discover more SMS marketing tools:

-How to send a link in text messages with an iPhone
+How to send a link in a text message on iPhone

 There are two ways to send a link in iMessage on iPhone: